jubetz/cldemo-netq2/README.md

 `netq check bgp`

-Again, run the NetQ traceroute that was run earlier `netq trace 44:38:39:00:00:17 from leaf03` and notice that there are two paths through spine02 but only a single path through spine01 now.
+Again, run the NetQ traceroute that was run earlier `netq trace 44:38:39:00:00:03 from leaf03` and notice that there are two paths through spine02 but only a single path through spine01 now.

 View the changes to the fabric as a result of shutting down the interface
-`netq spine01 show changes between 1s and 5m`
+`netq spine01 show changes between 1s and 5m` *note* the interface state on spine01 may not change because of the virtual environment, but the BGP peer will still fail.

 Next, from *spine02*:
 Change the MTU on the interface